emircanince/power/README.md

 **Author:** Emircan Ince
 **Supervisors:** Prof. Dr. Stefan Lessmann · Prof. Dr. Jan Mendling

-*The full text for this work is available here.*

 ## Causal Impact of Renewable Penetration

 This section quantifies the short-run price effects of renewable generation in the German day-ahead market from January 2022 to December 2024 by applying causal machine learning techniques.